springbok/MLM2PRO-GSPro-Connector/README.md

 ## Acknowledgment

 ### Original Connector
 * Thank you to [rowenb](https://github.com/rowengb) for producing the first [connector](https://github.com/rowengb/GSPro-MLM2PRO-OCR-Connector), this connector uses the same technique of taking a screenshot of a mirror of the device running the Rapsodo app, it then extracts the shot metrics using OCR and transmits the result to GSPro.
+### Contributor
 * [woner99](https://github.com/wonder99) for his testing, suggestions, & feedback.